pelagia123/todo-list-tutorial/observable-gallery/init.md

 ## Gallery component

-Gallery Component refers to the list of photos, so we have to add corresponding `photosList` property in `service.component.ts` file:
+Gallery Component refers to the list of photos, so we have to add corresponding `photosList` property in `gallery.component.ts` file:

 ```typescript
 photosList: Photo[] = this.photosService.photos;